JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 #### Remarks

-The text limit is the maximum amount of text, in **TCHAR**s, that the control can contain.
+The text limit is the maximum amount of text, in characters, that the control can contain.
 For ANSI text, this is the number of bytes; for Unicode text, this is the number of characters.
 Two documents with the same character limit will yield the same text limit, even if one is ANSI and the other is Unicode.

 # <a name="RichEdit_GetLine"></a>RichEdit_GetLine